 You can turn in handwritten solutions to this assignment.
 Please write clearly and use standard-sized (8.5 by 11in) paper.
-Solutions should be submitted before the beginning of class on the due date.
 If you choose to typeset your solutions using LaTeX, you may find the mathpartir.sty package useful.

 1. Warmup (10 pts.)